surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 }
 ```

-The mock processes are sent to `Foreach-Object` and started as jobs.
+The mock processes are sent to `ForEach-Object` and started as jobs.
 The **ThrottleLimit** is set to
 **3** to highlight running multiple processes in a queue.
 The jobs are stored in the `$job` variable
 and allows us to know when all the processes have finished later on.